MohammadRahman/react-typescript-blueprint/README.md

 # Pull Request Process
   ## Creating a Pull Request (PR)
-  Once the branch is pushed, create a pull request from your feature branch to dev.
+  Once the branch is pushed, create a pull request from your feature branch to `dev`.
 In the PR:
   -  Add a descriptive title and summary.
   -  Tag relevant team members for review.